-This Mechanical Engineering degree provides you with a solid understanding of relevant engineering fundamentals and prepares you for a broad range of career options in the manufacturing field.

-The programme is structured around studies which will develop in students a firm understanding of principles and disciplines which are needed in the modelling, measuring, analysis and design of mechanical components and systems.

-On completing the course, graduates are expected to demonstrate that they have assimilated the professional skills necessary for formulating and executing design projects, for teamwork, and for effective communication.
+This Mechanical Engineering degree programme provides the learners with a solid understanding of relevant engineering fundamentals and prepares them for a broad range of career options in the manufacturing field.
+This field is becoming increasingly more and more high tech.
+The programme is structured around studies which will develop in learners a firm understanding of principles and disciplines which are needed in the modelling, measuring, analysis and design of mechanical components and systems.
+On completing the course, graduates will be expected to demonstrate that they have assimilated the professional skills necessary for formulating and executing engineering projects.
+The course also provides training in teamwork and effective communication skills.